Alejogb1/job-board/blog-data/when-should-type-classes-be-preferred-over-traits.md

 id: "when-should-type-classes-be-preferred-over-traits"
 ---

-Alright, let's talk about type classes versus traits.
+, let's talk about type classes versus traits.
 It's a discussion that comes up often, and it's understandable why there's a bit of head-scratching involved.
 I've certainly had my share of debates and late nights pondering this, especially back when we were building that distributed data processing engine at my previous company.
 We hit a point where choosing between traits and type classes significantly impacted not only the code's maintainability but its very flexibility, and that experience really solidified my thinking on the matter.

 The core of the issue boils down to how each mechanism handles polymorphism—that is, the ability of code to operate on different types.
-Traits, at their heart, are about defining behavior that *objects* possess.
+Traits, at their heart, are about defining behavior that _objects_ possess.
 Think of it as a contract: "if you're an object that implements this trait, you agree to provide these specific methods."
 This is great when you are adding behavior to objects you can directly modify, or where you have control over the inheritance structure.

-Type classes, on the other hand, are more concerned with defining behavior for *types*, regardless of whether or not those types have explicit support for that behavior.
-It’s more about saying "if *any* type satisfies these constraints, then I can operate on it using this specific set of functions."
+Type classes, on the other hand, are more concerned with defining behavior for _types_, regardless of whether or not those types have explicit support for that behavior.
+It’s more about saying "if _any_ type satisfies these constraints, then I can operate on it using this specific set of functions."
 This means you don't necessarily need to modify the original type to make it fit into your world; you can retroactively add behavior to existing types, even those you don't own.

 Let me illustrate with an example from that old data processing project.
 Initially, we had a trait called `Serializable` designed to handle serialization to various formats.
 The idea was that any data model we had needed to implement the `Serializable` trait.
 It seemed logical at the time, and for a while, it worked well.
 However, we introduced an external library that provided us with very useful data structures, and wouldn’t you know, they didn’t implement our `Serializable` trait.
 We were then forced to write adapter classes or wrapper methods, a classic case of object-oriented impedance mismatch.
 This is where a type class approach would have been more elegant.

-A type class would allow us to define functions that serialize *any type* that meets certain conditions, without requiring any modifications to that original type's code.
-This is the crucial distinction: with traits, you're modifying *objects*, while with type classes, you're defining *functions* that operate on *types*.
+A type class would allow us to define functions that serialize _any type_ that meets certain conditions, without requiring any modifications to that original type's code.
+This is the crucial distinction: with traits, you're modifying _objects_, while with type classes, you're defining _functions_ that operate on _types_.

 To make this clearer, consider a simple case of printing values of various types.
 Using traits, you might have something like this in a language that allows defining traits, like Rust, or similar behavior in other languages: